sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

     Ensure your `pip` is up to date (if using `venv` or pip within Conda) and then install the required packages.
     ```bash
     python -m pip install --upgrade pip
-    pip install ultralytics==11.0.0 opencv-python==4.9.0.80
+    pip install ultralytics==XX.XX.XX opencv-python==XX.XX.XX
     ```
-    *(Note: The `ultralytics` version `11.0.0` is specified as per the original document.
-Confirm if this is the correct version for YOLOv11 Nano, as YOLO versions are typically lower, e.g., YOLOv8, YOLOv9.
-If "YOLOv11" is a custom or future version, ensure the package version corresponds correctly.)*
+    *(Note: Install `ultralytics` version that will work with GPU if you have one, if not install whatever you want)*

     *If using Conda, you might prefer to install packages using Conda where possible, for example:*
     ```bash
     # conda install anaconda # For a fuller anaconda distribution within the environment if needed
     # conda install pip # To ensure pip is available in the conda env
-    # pip install ultralytics==11.0.0 opencv-python==4.9.0.80
+    # pip install ultralytics==XX.XX.XX opencv-python==XX.XX.XX
     ```
-    *Generally, it's good practice to use `pip` for packages not available on Conda channels or when specific versions are needed via pip, even within a Conda environment.*

 3.  **Run Detection**:
     Execute the detection script.
-The following command runs the detection on a test video using the GPU.
+The following command runs the detection on the test video using the GPU (or not by removing --device 0).
     ```bash
     python detect_yolo.py --model best.pt --source test.mp4 --resolution 1280x720 --device 0
     ```